michabre/simple-frontend-with-gulp/README.md

-# Convert SCSS to CSS with Gulp 4
+# Build a Simple Frontend with Gulp

-A simple implementation of Gulp 4 used to convert:
+A simple implementation of Gulp used to convert:

 - SCSS files into a single CSS file along with a minified version **styles.css** and **styles.min.css**